EmmyAllEars/Little-Golden-Textures/README.md

 LGT is inspiried by classic children's literature illustrations such as The Little Golden Books and Wonder Story Books.

-The goal is to create a Minecraft world that's easy on the eyes and doesn't stray too far from vanilla Minecraft.
+The goal is to create a Minecraft world that's easy on the eyes, somewhat whimsical, and doesn't stray too far towards realism.

 ## Current Progress